Having a baby in France and maternity leave in France

-If you're having a baby in France, here's a guide to French prenatal care, delivery, aftercare, and maternity leave in France.
+If you're having a baby in France, here's a guide to giving birth in France including prenatal care, delivery, aftercare and maternity leave in France, as well as paternity leave in France.

-Most births in France are in a maternity hospital with the assistance of a midwife.
-The majority of maternity hospitals are public and the French public health care system is highly regarded.
-It is possible to go to a private hospital, which will ensure your stay is more comfortable.
-Check your insurance first as not all insurance covers private hospital care and it can exceed EUR 5,000 per day in France.
+Expectant parents mostly choose to give birth in France at a maternity hospital with the assistance of a midwife (sage femme).
+The majority of maternity hospitals are public and the public French healthcare system ranks typically well in international surveys.
+It is also possible to go to a private hospital in France, which will ensure your stay is more comfortable.
+Check your insurance first, however, as not all insurance covers private hospital care and it can exceed the amount of EUR 5,000 per day.

-Home births are not common in France and they are not usually covered fully by insurance as they are seen as a riskier option.
-However if you go ahead with a home birth a midwife will be present.
+Home birth in France is not common and is usually not covered fully by insurance as they are seen as a riskier option.
+However if you go ahead with a home birth in France, a midwife will be present.

 Prenatal care in France